53 percent of NRIs believe that domestic investments offered better returns

 – Must have a Valuation Certificate to determine fair value at the time of issuance of such instrument.

-– Conversion price should not be lower than the fair value at the time of issue of the instrument, following the guidelines set by the Foreign Exchange Management Act (FEMA) for unlisted companies or SEBI (Issue of Capital and Disclosure Requirements) Regulations for listed companies
+– Conversion price should not be lower than the fair value at the time of issue of the instrument, following the guidelines set by the Foreign Exchange Management Act (FEMA) for unlisted companies or SEBI (Issue of Capital and Disclosure Requirements) Regulations for listed companies - Subscription to Memorandum of Association

 – NRI Investors who subscribe to the MOA of an Indian company as initial subscribers, they may invest at face value, which is a standard practice for startup founders as well as early investors in India